risc0/risc0/website/docs/zkvm/quickstart.md

 #### Tip for Quick Development: Leveraging Dev Mode

+Depending on the length of execution, the `cargo run --release` command can take a long time to run.
+This command spends the majority of its time generating valid proofs.
+While it is important to produce proofs, waiting for while running code can slow down iteration during development.
+Rather than waiting for proofs on each iteration, developers can disable proof generation for development purposes and re-enable proving when they are done with each iteration.

-We recommend using [dev-mode] while working on your project, as it will eliminate the time for proving a receipt and consequently enabling faster iterations on the code.
-In order to enable dev-mode, you need to set the environment variable `RISC0_DEV_MODE=1` when executing your project. (other possible values are `true` and `yes`).
-For more information about this mode, please see the FAQ on ['What is dev-mode and how can I use it safely?'].
+To address the issue of long execution times due to proof generation, we suggest utilizing [dev-mode] during your project development.
+This mode bypasses the time-consuming proof generation process, allowing for faster iterations of your code.
+To activate dev-mode, simply set the environment variable `RISC0_DEV_MODE=1` when executing your project (other acceptable values include `true` and `yes`).
+For a deeper understanding of dev-mode and its safe usage, please refer to our FAQ section ['What is dev-mode and how can I use it safely?'].

 Example: